Tuition and Financial Aid

 Students at USM finance their education in many ways.
 This page is designed to help you gather information about your options.

 Each year, the University of Maine System sets USM tuition rates for the coming academic year.
 For 2014-2015, tuition rates are:

 Maine Resident.......$253/credit hour

 Maine Resident.....$380/credit hour

 In addition to tuition, there are several fees which must be paid each semester.
-For complete information about tuition and fees, payment policies, and related information, please visit the Student Billing Office.
+For complete information about tuition and fees, payment policies, and related information, please visit the Student Accounts Office.

 Many undergraduate and graduate students receive some type of assistance through the USM Office of Financial Aid.
 Undergraduate students may be eligible for federal and state grants, work-study, and loans, in addition to scholarships.